princeton-ddss/tigerflow/docs/mkdocs/guides/task.md

     2025-09-16 11:06:41 | INFO     | Task shutdown complete
     ```

-!!! note

-    The resources specified here, including `time`, apply to each individual worker.
-    Workers can be spun up and down dynamically in response to incoming workloads,
-    so it is beneficial to allocate only the minimal necessary resources per worker.

-    For example, setting the worker `time` to a reasonable value like 2 hours (instead
-    of 12 hours) can reduce scheduling delays, as longer Slurm job requests often result
+The resources specified above, including `time`, apply to each individual worker.
+Workers can be spun up and down dynamically in response to incoming workloads, so it is recommended to allocate only the minimal necessary resources per worker.
+For example, setting the worker `time` to a smaller value like 2 hours (instead of 12 hours) can reduce scheduling delays, as longer Slurm job requests often result in longer queue times.
-    in longer queue times.
-Of course, the definition of "reasonable" depends on the nature
-    of the work the worker performs.
-For instance, if processing each file takes around
-    3 hours, setting the worker `time` to 12 hours may be appropriate.

 ### Embedding Text Files (`LocalAsyncTask`)

 We implement the embedding step as a local *asynchronous* task because it involves
-I/O-bound work (i.e., making external API requests) and we want to process multiple
+I/O-bound work (i.e., making external API requests) that can be performed concurrently.
-files concurrently.

 ```py title="embed.py"
 import asyncio